thalesmacena/fuba-discord-bot/README.md

 ## 📑 About
 Fubá is a [Discord Bot](https://discord.com/developers/applications) made in [Node.js](https://nodejs.org/en/) using the [Discord.js library](https://discord.js.org/#/).
-The bot has music commands, which access the youtube api and work with [Node's redable stream object] and playing with [ffmpeg].
+The bot has music commands, which access the youtube api and work with [Node's redable stream object](https://nodejs.org/api/stream.html#stream_readable_streams) and playing with [ffmpeg](https://www.ffmpeg.org/).
 In addition, it also has simple commands that work only with the discord api, such as clearing messages and making polls.

 ## 💻 Technologies